Daycare Info and Prices

 PAYMENT: Payment for daycare, enrichment, and training services are due at the time services are rendered.
 We accept all forms of payment.
 Weekly payments must be received at the beginning of the week.
 Checks must be made out to “Hello Doggie”.
 A fee of $25 is charged for any returned check.

 DAILY ROUTINE: This is the schedule of your dog’s day.
-As we progress with planning our enrichment program, we will post what the enrichment schedule is every day!

 *10:30am-12:00pm* Morning Nap and Lunch (INTERMISSION)